Why use an online marketplace?

 3. You’re in control

-When you sell on Folksy, you list the products you want to sell (and how many you have available), you decide the timeframe for sending out your products (so you can give yourself enough time to make, package and post your products), and we send you an email when a customer orders something from your shop.
+When you sell on Folksy, you list the products you want to sell (and how many you have available), you decide how much to charge for postage and the timeframe for sending out your products (so you can give yourself enough time to make, package and post your products), and we send you an email when a customer orders something from your shop.
 You package up and post your product, and let the customer know when it’s on its way using our simple shipping notification system.

 Folksy has not only provided a selling platform which has been really easy to use and manage but also has provided a safe selling structure and lots of tips, advice and support.

 Wherever you choose to sell your work, you need it to be seen.
 If you sell through your own website, visitors to your shop will be a mix of those who find you through search engines like Google, those who come direct (maybe after a recommendation), those who are referred from elsewhere (a blog post, for example) and those who come as a result of your own marketing efforts (through social media etc).
 You have to work hard to drive people to your site.